 Our trip to Mosul today was based on a personal decision where unique conditions on the ground at the time were relatively favorable to going — the consequences of your actions may differ from what happened to us, as any attempt to travel to Mosul or recreate this itinerary is entirely of your own accord.

-This morning I ventured into Mosul.
+This morning I ventured on the “Highway To Hell” into Mosul.
 And at the last minute I recruited 2 others to join along:

 João — The next morning while having breakfast at my hotel I met a fellow travel blogger from Portugal: João of Nomad Revelations.
 I recognized his travel site, and so did he with mine, so it was remarkable how we had heard of each other before finally crossing paths in Iraq; I felt it was as if we were part of this exclusive little travel club.
 He’s also way more famous than I am, having done this for 15 years and traveling for the past 7 months driving a van with both his wife Anna and his son Daniel!